boostbank/react-stateful-example/README.md

 ```

-> You can also dot he same logic with `rollbackAsync` for global store.
+> You can also do the same logic with `rollbackAsync` for global store.
 These functions `connectTo`, `subModifyAsync`, and `subRollback` for substores.

 ## Try it out!